 Samsung Advanced Institute of Health Science and Technology (SAIHST), Former Chairman, Department of Biochemistry and Molecular Biology, COM, DGU.
 Former Senior Researcher of KRIBB.
 University of Tokyo MS, PhD.
 324 peer reviewed publications.
 Intl Advisory Bord and Chairs, Intl Symposium on Glycosyltransferases GlycoT2008 and GlycoT2012, Chair of Molecular Eng-2013 TX, USA.
 Editor, Journal of Glycobiology; eCAM, Current Pharmaceutical Biotechnology and others.

 Dr. Can Küçük currently works at Dokuz Eylul University İzmir International Biomedicine and Genome Institute (iBG-izmir) in Turkey as an Assistant Professor and independent PI with his own research group.
-He has authored research articles in highly respected international journals such as Nature Communications, PNAS, Blood, Leukemia and Clinical Cancer Research.
+He has authored research articles in high profile journals on molecular pathobiology or diagnostics of NK and/or T cell malignancies.

 Dr. Küçük graduated from the Department of Molecular Biology and Genetics at Middle East Technical University (METU) in 2005.
 He got his Ph.D degree in Cancer Biology and Oncology from Eppley Institute for Research in Cancer and Allied Diseases at University of Nebraska Medical Center (UNMC) in 2012.
 He worked as a post-doc in the Department of Pathology at UNMC and then at City of Hope Medical Center.